MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 - Validate permissions
 - Use a user delegation SAS wherever possible.
 This SAS is signed with Azure AD credentials.

 ## Step 3.
-Logically separate or segregate critical data with network Controls
+Logically separate or segregate critical data with network controls

 In this step, use the recommended controls to protect the network connections to and from Azure Storage services.<br>
 The following illustration highlights the network connections to the Azure Storage services in the reference architecture.